 Learn more: Marketing Careers: 6 Areas to Explore

 What's more, the data collected from marketing analytics like clickthrough rates (CTRs), purchases, and other actions can help marketers monitor success and modify their content at a much faster pace.
-For example, if you see that CTRs for a recent email are significantly lower than others you've distributed, there's a good chance that the included content or messaging didn't resonate with your audience and should be revised.
+For example, if you see that CTRs for a recent email are significantly lower than others you've distributed, it may be possible that the included content or messaging didn't resonate with your audience and should be revised.

 Learn more: Omnichannel Marketing: Definitions, Examples, and Strategy